MarketsCovered by CalibrSports

 What happens with a 0.0 Asian Handicap?

-Why do Asian Handicaps use quarter-goal increments?
+Why do Asian Handicaps use quarter-goal lines?

 Is Asian Handicap better than 1X2?